-- 1) Draw the thread from the spool. - 2 Guide the thread around the thread guide. - 3 Guide the thread around the bobbin winder thread guide. - Insert the thread through the hole the bobbin, threading from the inside to the outside. - 5 Put the bobbin on the bobbin winder spindle, and push it to the right.
+- 1 Pull the clutch knob away from the machine to disengage the clutch. - 2 Draw the thread from the spool. - 3 Guide the thread around the thread guide. - 4 Guide the thread around the bobbin winder thread guide. - (5) Insert the thread through the hole the bobbin, threading from the inside to the outside.

-- With the free end of the thread held in your hand, depress the foot control.
+- 6 Put the bobbin on the bobbin winder spindle, and push it to the right. - With the free end of the thread held in your hand, depress the foot control.
 Stop the machine when it has made a few turns, and cut the thread close to the hole in the bobbin.
 Depress the foot control again.
-When the bobbin is fully wound, it will stop automatically. - Return the bobbin winder to its original position by moving the spindle to the left, and cut the thread as shown. - The machine will not sew untill the spindle has been returned to the left.
+When the bobbin is fully wound, it will sotp automatically. - Return the bobbin winder to its original position by moving the spindle to the left, and cut the thread as shown. - 9 Push in the clutch knob to engage clutch. - The machine will not sew untill the clutch knob is pushed in.